phil65/PrettyQt/docs/features/proxies.md

 table.set_model(proxy)
 ```

-If you want to apply a slice proxy to the whole model, use slices without start and stop values:
+If you want to apply a slice proxy to all cells of the model, use slices without start and stop values:

 ``` py
 table.proxifier[:, :].style(background="green")